 The Website Evidence Collector should be compatible with Windows, MacOS, Linux and all platforms that support NodeJS and Chromium.
 However, the EDPS has run the Website Evidence Collector only on Linux and MacOS.

-To use this tool, obtain the zip file linked to below, extract the archive and follow the instructions in the file README.md.
-The EDPS is also studying alternative channels that allow for convenient download and submission of suggestions and feedback.
+a) obtain the package file linked to below, extract the archive and follow the instructions in the README.md file.

 Please read carefully the EUPL licensing conditions.
 As stipulated in its Section 7, the EDPS provides this tool on an ‘as is’ basis and without warranties of any kind, including fitness for a particular purpose, absence of defects or errors, or accuracy.